hype01/hypohype/README.md

 # hypohype
-Software to optimise Dutch mortgages
+Software to optimise Dutch mortgages.

-Improveents on a previous project based on Excel.
+Improvents on a previous project based on Excel.